-5 Information about the expertise and training of staff in relation to children and young people with special educational needs and about how specialist expertise will be secured.
+Information about the expertise and training of staff in relation to children and young people with special educational needs and about how specialist expertise will be secured.

-The school SENDCo is fully qualified, having studied the accredited National SENCO Award.
+Two members of our Inclusion Team are qualified SENCOs, having studied the accredited National SENCO Award.
 Through regular Professional Development Meetings staff, are kept up to date about good practice regarding SEND and are clear on the principles of the 2014 SEND Code of Practice (DfES).
 Most staff have been trained in Passive Intervention and Prevention Strategies (PIPs) and our Federation use Behaviour Care Plans (BCPs) for those children presenting behavioural needs in order to progress.

 TA skills are developed through staff INSET as well as through the process of target setting.
 Opportunities for TAs to link up and share good practice are encouraged and staff observe teachers using particular methods/ leading guided groups.
-THRIVE trained practitioners across the Federation and the remainder of our staff have been involved in THRIVE training on site, led by the SENDCO.
-In addition to this our Educational Psychologist has also led workshops based on the THRIVE principles.
+THRIVE trained practitioners across the Federation and the remainder of our staff have been involved in THRIVE training on site, led by the SENCO.
+In addition to this our Educational Psychologist has also workshops based on the THRIVE principles.
 Our specialist TA for speech and language keeps her training up to date and works closely with the local speech therapist.

-Where other specialist services are required on a needs-led basis, this is usually through the tradedhours with our partners at Babcock LDP, including Behaviour Support and Communication and Interaction.
-We work closely with The School Nursing Team, the Communication and Interaction Team, School Nursing Team, Social Care and CAMHS (Child and Adolescent Mental Health Service).
+Where other specialist services are required on a needs-led basis, this is usually through the traded-hours with our partners at Babcock LDP, including Behaviour Support and Communication and Interaction.
+We work closely with The School Nursing Team, the Autistic Spectrum Team, School Nurses, Social Care and CAMHS (Child and Adolescent Mental Health Service).
 All these agencies have access thresholds and waiting lists, and sometimes a multi-agency referral is preferable, which means we refer to Integrated Children's Services.